ShubhamOulkar/lingo.video/README.md

 ## Features

 - **Real-Time Subtitle Translation**
-  - Translates video subtitles on the fly using [`lingo.dev`](https://lingo.dev/en/sdk) SDK and a WebSocket server.
+  - Translates video subtitles on the fly using translator engine and a WebSocket server.
   - No need to maintain `.vtt` files for multiple languages.
   > Note: This repository includes [.vtt files](./apps/next-app/public/subtitles/emotions.hi.vtt) for manual accuracy testing.
 You can test it by clicking on `CC` and comparing with live translation.